berraknil/nasa-apod/README.md

-# nasa-apod
-Astronomy Picture of the Day by using NASA API
+## See the Astronomy Picture of the Day and retrieve info about it by using the NASA API